eirbot/eirbot-B-G431B-ESC1-guide/README.md

 ### 3. Spinning in the right direction
 At this point you should have a working motor that is able to spin at the right speed depending on the input command (given by the duty cycle of the PWM signal).
 However, in order to use the motor for a differential drive robot, you need to be able to spin both ways.
 Has the code generated previously is primarily designed to control drones, you need to modify it in order to be able to spin the motor in both directions.

+My approach here was to modify the input processing function.
+By splitting in two the PWM duty cycle range, you can have a positive speed command for a duty cycle between 1060 and 1460 us and a negative speed command for a duty cycle between 1460 and 1860 us.